 Why Is Differentiating Math Instruction Important?

 Some people think that math, more than any other subject, is the best fit for differentiation.
 Even though a 2018 survey by Texas Instruments found that 46% of kids said they really liked math, there are hundreds of books, websites, and memes discussing the difficulty of the subject.
 From the anxiety caused by there being only one correct answer to the cultural buy-in to the myth of being—or not being—a “math person” to the fear of solving a word problem, many students struggle with math.
 In addition, many students and educators alike find it hard to make the connection between math and the real world, which only increases disillusionment with the subject.
-That’s why it’s especially important to be open to new ways of delivering instruction.
+That’s why it’s especially important to be open to new ways of providing instruction.

-The National Council of Teachers of Mathematics (NCTM) promotes differentiating math instruction for differences in learning as well as differences in talent, interest, and confidence.
+The National Council of Teachers of Mathematics (NCTM) promotes differentiating math instruction for differences in learning as well as differences in achievement, interest, and confidence.
 NCTM advises that the need is greater in middle and high school, as higher-level math relies on more complex reasoning.
 When you differentiate your math instruction, you support all learners by targeting and addressing specific needs of groups and individual students.

 Examples of Differentiated Instruction in Math